Our Team

 Laura started dancing aged 3 at the Parkewood School of Dance in Southampton and trained for 15 years under the Royal Academy of Dance (RAD) syllabus, reaching vocational grade Advanced.
 One of Laura’s proudest achievements was

+securing a place at the Central School of Ballet in London.
 Despite choosing an academic path and completing a Business degree at the University of Bath, followed by a 17-year career in event management, Laura has continued to dance

-passionate about dance education and the benefits that dance gives to both physical and mental wellbeing for students of all ages and abilities.
+The move from dancer to dance teacher was a natural progression for Laura who is passionate about dance education and the benefits that dance gives to both physical and mental wellbeing for students of all ages and abilities.
 Laura completed her teacher training with the RAD through their Certificate in Ballet Teaching Studies (CBTS) and is now a Registered Teacher with the RAD.
 She ran Bath School of Dance as School Principal for 5 years, between 2019 and 2024 and is immensely proud of how the School has grown, to a welcoming and supportive community of dancers and teachers.
 Laura is pleased to continue her work with the School as its Head of Ballet and Examinations.

 Laura is an RAD Silver Swans licensee and enjoys working with mature dancers for the wisdom and enthusiasm they bring to classes.
 She is also a Certified Teacher in Progressing Ballet Technique (PBT), a revolutionary programme that uses fit balls and resistance bands to help train muscle memory and support ballet training.

 Kat McMillan